The 2021 Sarton Awards and the Gilda Prize

-3. Ineligible: books published by large publishers Hachette, HarperCollins, Macmillan, Penguin Random House, Simon & Schuster, and their imprints.
+3. Ineligible: books published by large publishers Hachette, HarperCollins, Macmillan, Penguin Random House (including Sourcebooks), Simon & Schuster, and their imprints.

 4. Not eligible at this time: Collections of fictional works by single authors and fictional works or collections of fictional works by multiple authors.
 Currently eligible: Memoir and nonfiction works by multiple authors.